a-bonfim-tech/human-siem-cybersecurity/ARCHITECTURE-DECISIONS.md

 ## Final Note

-This architecture optimizes for **trust, clarity, and accountability**.
+This architecture optimizes for trust, clarity, and accountability.

 It assumes that the most expensive failure is not a missed alert, but an **undefensible decision**.